axonops/axonops-workbench/README.md

 ### Homebrew (not GA yet - better to download as above)

-For MacOS it is also possible to install the AxonOps Workbench using [brew](https://brew.sh/)
+For MacOS internal and development builds, it is also possible to install the AxonOps Workbench using [brew](https://brew.sh/)

 ```sh
 # Optional: set applications directory to your $HOME